-to the web pages of Climb High productions, a site designed for support to a five
+to the web pages of Sportsclimbs UK, a site designed for support to sports-climbing

 This site is one for information purposes only.
 The inclusion of a crag or a route on this site does not imply that you have the right to climb there.
 Descriptions of climbs and sites are recorded for historical purposes only.
 Great effort has gone into this site to ensure that grades and descriptions are correct, but as always, climbers must use judgment to ensure that difficulties are within their capabilities and accept the consequence of their decision.
 This site is in no way an attempt to encourage climbers to climb on the cliffs described within.

 The publisher of this site in no way accepts any responsibility for any errors it may contain, nor are liable for any injuries or damages arising from its use.
 Climbing is a dangerous pastime.

 Garage Buttress: (updated 10.8.13) a number of new routes and cleaning up of existing routes amongst the trad routes.
 Updated with another 35m 6c+ pitch.

 Long Tor Quarry Right-Hand: (16.6.13) a newly developed section of crag with a number of worthwhile and very easily accessible rotues in the grade 6 region.

 Cawdor Quarry: (updated 9.7.13) a new find in the Matlock area.
 Loads of route in the mid 6s through to a few harder offerings.
 Faces east and gets no sun but only 2 mins from the car.
 Porn walls regearing and cleaning udnerway.

 Craig Arthur (updated 9.9..2012): undoubtedly the finest of the crags in the Llangollen chain.
 Big and impressive with loads of superb trad.
 Routes and a small selection of quality sports route.
 30 New routes have recently been added since the guide and all of the sports routes re-equipped with new belays etc.